TrueMB/DiscordNotify/README.md

 ### Staff
 Works the same like the Chat Feature, but can only be triggert ingame with /staff <message>.
 The players also need the Permission "dn.staff" for it.
 On Discord you need to change on your own the Permissions for the channel.

+### Broadcast Channel
+You can configure discord Channels, that will send every message (also from bots) to the named or all minecraft servers.

 ### PlayerInfo
 Allows you to get Player Informations from the Discord!